Terrance Smith: Ottawa Redblacks

 Smith signed with the Ottawa Redblacks of the Canadian Football League (CFL) on March 22, 2022.
 Smith was released as part of the team's final roster cuts on June 4, 2022.

 Orlando Guardians

 On November 17, 2022, Smith was drafted by the Orlando Guardians of the XFL.
+The Guardians folded when the XFL and USFL merged to create the United Football League (UFL).

 Personal life

 Smith is the son of former Clemson wide receiver, Terry Smith.

-Smith's cousin is current Arizona Cardinals wide receiver DeAndre Hopkins.
+Smith's cousin is current Tennessee Titans wide receiver DeAndre Hopkins.